 Wealthy diners were frightened just before midnight on August 2, 1903 when the cry of “Fire!” was heard in the corridor.
 A small electrical blaze had burned for about 20 minutes in the basement engine room before being noticed and by now the faint smell of burning wood was reaching the dining rooms.

-“There were 150 men and women in the large dining room on the first floor, and in the café were a number of men,” reported The Times.
+“There were 150 men and women in the large dining room on the first floor, and in the café were a number of men,” reported The New York Times.
 The guests rushed to the doors; “Many of them did not go through the formality of getting their hats, coats or wraps.”

 Although the fire was small, at the height of the confusion it crippled the electrical system, plunging the building into darkness.
 The tony patrons filed across the avenue to Sherry’s for shelter while the fire department responded.

 When the fire was extinguished, some of the customers returned for their belongings and more than 30 waiters scurried about to light candles which they carried in the silver candlesticks of the dining room.